UK Unmarried Partner

 • EEA citizens with pre-settled status

-• Indefinite Leave to Remain or Settled Status holders
+• Indefinite Leave to Remain or Enter, or Settled Status holders

 • Eligible under Part 8 or Appendix Armed Forces where the financial requirement does not apply.